RuudVerhoef/js-object-compare/README.md

-A package that offers functions to help with object comparison (same keys, same keys and values, same content, in A but not in B).
+A package that offers functions to help with object comparison (same keys, same key/values, same content, in A but not in B).
 Includes tests to show it works.

 # Installation